Facts about William Hurt

 A cerebral leading man and offbeat character actor, William Hurt was one of the more distinctive Hollywood stars of the 1980s.

-Hurt won an Oscar for his leading role as a story-spinning prisoner in the 1985 film version of Manuel Puig‘s Kiss of the Spider Woman (with Raul Julia), but he is more fondly remembered for his starmaking turns in two films by Lawrence Kasdan: the sexy noir thriller Body Heat (with Hurt as a big lug seduced by Kathleen Turner) and the nostalgic baby boomer flick The Big Chill (with Hurt as a disillusioned Vietnam vet).
+Hurt won an Oscar for his leading role as a story-spinning prisoner in the 1985 film version of Manuel Puig‘s Kiss of the Spider Woman (with Raul Julia), but he is more fondly remembered for his starmaking turns in two films by Lawrence Kasdan: the sexy noir thriller Body Heat (1981, with Hurt as a big lug seduced by Kathleen Turner) and the nostalgic baby boomer flick The Big Chill (1983, with Hurt as a disillusioned Vietnam vet).

-He was also nominated for Oscars for his work in Children of a Lesser God (1986) and Broadcast News (1987).
+He was also Oscar-nominated for for his work in Children of a Lesser God (1986), Broadcast News (1987), and A History of Violence (2005, as Viggo Mortensen‘s mean mobster brother).

-Since then he has worked steadily on stage around the world and popped up in smaller roles on screen.
-Hurt was again nominated for an Oscar in 2006, playing Viggo Mortensen‘s brother in A History of Violence.
-His other films include Syriana (2005), The Good Shepherd (2006, directed by Robert DeNiro), Into the Wild (2007, starring Emile Hirsch), and the TV movie Too Big to Fail (2011, as former Secretary of the Treasury Henry Paulson).
+In later years he worked steadily on stage around the world and popped up in smaller roles on screen.
+Hurt’s other films include Syriana (2005), The Good Shepherd (2006, directed by Robert DeNiro), Into the Wild (2007, starring Emile Hirsch), and the TV movie Too Big to Fail (2011, as former Secretary of the Treasury Henry Paulson).
+He also played super-patriot Gen. Thaddeus Ross in five Marvel movies, from The Incredible Hulk (2008) through Black Widow (2021).
+The latter movie became his final film role.